bracesoftware/DETUtils-Old/d_interiors.md

 ### Functions

-*a_interiors.inc* also contains some handy functions, let's see.
+*d_interiors.inc* also contains some handy functions, let's see.

 **IsInteriorActionPerformed**